Rana el Kaliouby, Ph.D.

 Lauren’s experience centers on the use of new sources of data and data science to disrupt the industry through new technology products and services.
 She has built data teams from the ground up covering data acquisition, operations, architecture, product, and data science in AgTech, FinTech, AdTech, and more.

 Lauren currently works at Flagship Pioneering for Montai Health as Head of Data Sciences Innovation and advising on data strategy for Invaio Sciences.
 She also advises entrepreneurs and start-ups regarding data and data technology through her own start-up, Moores Data.
 Current advisor board positions and projects include: Data Culpa, AFOCAL, Vector-Center, Chakra Advisors, MemoryWell and *matilda.
 Previous clients and volunteer include: MassChallenge, I-COM Data Hackathon, Unbound Concepts, Similar Web, JumpShell, TapDog and more.
-In addition, Lauren is a founding member of the Data Advisory board for the USA for UNHCR, a non-profit affiliated with the UN Refugee Agency, and a Teaching Associate for the Harvard Business Analytics Program (HBAP).
+In addition, Lauren is a founding member and former Chair of the Data Advisory board for the USA for UNHCR, a non-profit affiliated with the UN Refugee Agency, and a Teaching Associate for the Harvard Business Analytics Program (HBAP).

 Lauren’s most recent adventure prior to FL was VP, Data Innovation at Indigo Agriculture (a FL founded company) where she built the data foundation for a new grain commodity marketplace and created geospatial data products focused on grower insights and profitability.
 Prior to Indigo, she ran data analytics and data strategy at Tala, a global financial tech startup that transforms mobile behavioral and transactional data to provide financial identities to the underserved in emerging economies.
 Before Tala, Lauren was VP, Strategy and Analytics for Dstillery, a cross-device digital intelligence and audience platform, and Chief Science Officer for EveryScreen Media, a mobile RTB and audience technology company acquired by Dstillery.
 Prior to EveryScreen, she managed the science, data assets, and data engineering teams at WPP’s Kantar Compete, building large, global, multi-sourced digital consumer research panels and consumer analytics.